What can you do on the train for an hour?

 Read, write letters, pick your nose, OR practice making funny faces and take pictures for comedic relief!

 Mikel and I went to a puppet show in Iida last weekend.
 It was the first time I have seen people with black bags over their heads that weren't either terrorizing or being terrorized (or executed...)
 The performance was really amazing because it takes three people to make one puppet move and there is one or two people off to the side making music and speaking the dialogue.
 The puppets seem to float and move on their own.
 It's really spooky and lovely.
 It made me think that the puppeteers, the puppet-makers and the music/dialogue performers could be considered the puppets' souls.
-I wonder what my soul would look like if it were outside my body.
+I wonder what my soul would look like if it were outside my body."Overboard"

 This piece received special recognition along with, "Silkworm Castle" in the current show at Upstream Peoples Gallery.
 Out of the five that are showing, I would not have expected this one to receive special recognition.